 They are known as "Sun Orchids" because the colorful flowers of most species only open fully on warm, sunny days, with the desert species requiring more heat than those from temperate areas.

-Members of the genus Thelymitra are perennial ground orchids, which die back to underground tubers during the warm dry months of the year.
+Members of the genus Thelymitra are perennial ground orchids, which die back to underground tubers during the warm, dry months of the year.
 They have a single basal leaf and an erect inflorescence with up to 40 flowers.
 The flowers may be self-pollinating or insect-pollinated and open only on warm to hot days.
-Flowers are usually blue, pink, yellow or white, but may have darker spots or blotches or prominent longitudinal veins.
+Flowers are usually blue, pink, yellow, or white but may have darker spots, blotches, or prominent longitudinal veins.

 The number of flowers per stem is variable.
 Some, such as the Scented Sun Orchid, will have up to 30 flowers open on a single stem.
 Unlike other Australian orchids, this genus has sepals and petals nearly equal in length, with the lip similar to and spreading with them.
 They have a solitary leaf that is usually elongated and channeled.
 Species are identified by their color and their column.

 Growing Conditions and General Care